DESI-UR/VAST/Documentation/paper.md

 the main galaxy sample of the Sloan Digital Sky Survey (SDSS DR7, [@Abazajian:2009]) on a single thread, `vast.voidfinder` requires only one minute to run, compared to the ~36 hours needed to run the original Fortran version of **VoidFinder**.
-The void-finding algorithm in the `Vsquared` package uses the `scipy.spatial` [@SciPy] submodule for fast computation of the Voronoi tessellation and convex hulls involved in the algorithm.
+The void-finding algorithm in **V<sup>2</sup>** uses the `scipy.spatial` [@SciPy] submodule for fast computation of the Voronoi tessellation and convex hulls involved in the algorithm.
+In addition, `vast.Vsquared` consolidates a large number of void-pruning methods (many currently available in separate programming packages and different languages) into a single package.